Your house might be wasting energy without you knowing it. Complete a quick home energy inventory to hunt down the easy fixes.

 - Cascade Water Alliance offers showerheads, aerators, and other water-saving items for the cost of postage.
 You can order low-flow showerheads from their site.

 - Where it’s appropriate and you feel comfortable, switch to rechargeable batteries.
 Flameless candles, toys, and scales are great candidates for battery replacement.
-Order these, add them to your shopping list, or plan to pick up a set at our Earth Fair.
+Order these or add them to your shopping list.

 - Order or buy power strips to stop your energy vampires.